In this step in the workflow of onboarding a Horizon pod to Horizon Control Plane services, you run the

 - Associated error message and details

 - Suggested remediation steps, if any, to restore the component or service to a healthy and ready state

 Component/Service Name: "Cloud Broker Client Service" Status: "NOT_INITIALIZED" Message: Service is not initialized.

-This condition pertains to the optional Universal Broker service, which remains in the NOT_INITIALIZED state until it is enabled as described in Setting Up Horizon Universal Broker for Multi-Cloud Assignments.
-You can still successfully pair the Horizon pod with Horizon Cloud when Universal Broker is in the NOT_INITIALIZED state.
+This condition pertains to the control plane's Universal Broker service, which remains in the NOT_INITIALIZED state until it is enabled as described in Setting Up Horizon Universal Broker for Multi-Cloud Assignments.
+You can still successfully pair the Horizon pod with the when Universal Broker is in the NOT_INITIALIZED state.
 Therefore, this condition does not represent a blocking issue and you can disregard it.

 Component/Service Name: "Connector Client Service" Status: "FAIL" Message: Connector service is initialized post on-boarding.

-The Horizon Cloud Connector client service is initialized after you complete the pairing procedure, because the initialization process requires connectivity to Horizon Cloud.
+The Horizon Cloud Connector client service is initialized after you complete the pairing process, because the initialization process requires connectivity to the control plane.
 Therefore, the FAIL condition is expected at this stage of the onboarding workflow.
-After you pair the Horizon pod with Horizon Cloud, the Horizon Cloud Connector client service is initialized and the FAIL condition clears.
+In a successful pairing process, the Horizon Cloud Connector client service is initialized and the FAIL condition clears.